Bickerstaff Brainstem Encephalitis – Rebecca’s Story

 In November 2022, I’d never experienced any real health issues and had always been incredibly energetic.
 I was 29 years old and had spent most of my 20s travelling, socialising and working in London.
 However, this all changed following a sabbatical in Bali.

-One night, around 7 days following landing back in the UK and around 2 weeks after the food poisoning, I began to feel suddenly dizzy and sick.
+One night, around 2 weeks after the food poisoning, I began to feel suddenly dizzy and sick.
 I remember feeling like something was very wrong, even though these symptoms did not seem serious at the time.
-I took the next day off work and spent the day in bed, barely able to walk without intense feelings of vertigo – my vision was blurred, balance was off, and I felt incredibly nauseous.
-I was wheeled off to the hospital in an ambulance at around 1 am and can remember lying in hospital very scared and ill, with lots of beeping and voices all around me.
-My vision seemed to fade at one point, and after that, everything is entirely blank.
-I was quickly taken to the intensive care unit (ICU).
-There was much worry about a tropical disease causing my symptoms, hence the speed of my admission to the intensive care unit.
+I took the next day off work and spent the day in bed, barely able to walk to the loo without intense feelings of vertigo – my vision was blurred, balance was off, and I felt incredibly nauseous.
+It got to the point where I was too weak to lift myself out of bed and could no longer walk, as my legs felt strange.

-What happened after this, I have to go by what my family have told me, as I had fallen unconscious and then was placed into a medically induced coma to protect my brain.
+What happened after this, I have to go by what my family have told me, as I had fallen unconscious and then was placed into a medically induced coma.
 I also have a diary that was written in by the nurses in the ICU who had monitored my breathing and looked after me.
 My mother said it was very upsetting, as before I had been sedated, I didn’t know who she was and was incredibly distressed.
 I had also been seizing, and my body seemed to be twitching on its own accord.
 Thankfully, I don’t have any memory of this.

 Diagnosis